catsitterindiaoperator-guide

 • Who is your backup if you cannot make a visit?

-• How do you usually share photo updates?
+• How do you share photo updates?

-The trial visit
+The trial visit (build it into your offer)

-• Refuses to do a trial visit
+• Refusing to do a trial visit

-• Will not share a reference
+• Not having a reference ready

-• Doesn't know what FVRCP is
+• Not knowing what FVRCP is

 Identity and routine: